tko-dev/SMARCUnityAssets/README.md

   - Lesser graphical fidelity, but runs easier.
   - Does not have Unity Water Simulation (water is a plane).

-You can find more detailed instructions on using these projects [here](./Documentation/README.md).
+You can find more detailed instructions on using all available vehicles, sensors, connections, UIs etc. [here](./Documentation/README.md).

+## Help!
+If at any point, you needed help, got the help, and the help was not about using Unity (Good example:"How do I make my vehicle buoyant?".
+Bad example: "How do I move this object in the editor?"), please [open an issue in github](https://github.com/smarc-project/SMARCUnityAssets/issues) (and tag it with "Documentation" if you can).
+That way, we can identify gaps in our documentation and hopefully add them in for the next person.

 ## Installation for non-SMaRC projects